Then Jesus told his disciples...that they should always pray and not give up. (Luke 18:1)

 - Pray for strength and endurance to continue serving faithfully, and that the Lord would bring about fruit through their efforts.

-We're grateful to have a team of roughly 4,000 prayer partners who are committed to praying for new churches and church planters.
+We're grateful to have a team of nearly 4,000 prayer partners who are committed to praying for new churches and church planters.

 If you're already a prayer partner, invite others to join the team by sharing this page.